-Each of the 4 midterm quizzes will consist of 10 multiple-choice questions and 3 free response problems, to be taken individually during the lecture periods during which they are scheduled.
+Each of the 4 midterm quizzes will consist of 5 multiple-choice questions and 3 free response problems, to be taken individually during the lecture periods during which they are scheduled.
 One of these three may require manipulation of experimental measurements similar to what you have done in the laboratory.
-A fourth midterm problem will be given during the discussion sessions indicated on the schedule.
-That problem will be solved collaboratively with all group members receiving the same score for that problem.
-Only those participating in all discussions sessions during the preceding weeks will be allowed to take the group part of the quiz.
 The final exam will consist of 15 multiple-choice questions and 5 free-response problems, without a group part.